Non-surjective satellite operators and piecewise-linear concordance

 Corollary \ref{cor:shrinking} implies that the images of the iterated satellite operators $Q^n$ (seen as functions on any of the groups $\CC$, $\CC_{\ex}$, $\CC_\Z$, or $\CC_\Q$) are strictly decreasing:

-By \cite[Proposition 2.1] {CochranDavisRayInjectivity}, $Q$ has strong winding number $1$ since $\tilde Q$ is the unknot, and therefore the induced map on $\CC_{\ex}$ is injective.
-Indeed, Cochran and Harvey \cite[Theorem 6.6]{CochranHarveyGeometry} recently showed that with respect to a suitable metric $d_H^{\ex}$ on $\CC_{\ex}$, any strong winding number $1$ satellite operator is an isometric embedding of $\CC_{\ex}$ into itself.
-Corollary \ref{cor:shrinking} can thus be seen an example of fractal structure in $\CC_{\ex}$.
-(As noted above, if the smooth Poincar\'e conjecture holds, then the same is true for the traditional smooth concordance group $\CC$.)
+Cochran, Davis, and Ray \cite{CochranDavisRayInjectivity} showed that any pattern $P$ with winding number $\pm 1$ induces an injection on $\CC_{\Z}$, and any pattern $P$ with \emph{strong winding number $\pm 1$} (i.e., for which $\pi_1( \partial(S^1 \times D^2))$ normally generates $\pi_1(S^1 \times D^2 \minus \nbd(P))$) induces an injection on $\CC_{\ex}$.
+Moreover, Cochran and Harvey \cite{CochranHarveyGeometry} showed that such satellite operators are (quasi-)isometries with respect to certain natural metrics on each of the concordance groups.
+Note that the Mazur pattern $Q$ has strong winding number $1$ since $\tilde Q$ is the unknot \cite[Proposition 2.1] {CochranDavisRayInjectivity}.
+Therefore, \eqref{eq:shrinking} can perhaps be seen as an example of fractal structure in the concordance groups.

-The operator $Q$ also appears in recent work of Cochran, Franklin, Hedden, and Horn \cite{CochranFranklinHeddenHorn}, who used it to give the first known examples of non-concordant knots whose $0$-surgeries are homology cobordant.
-Specifically, they showed that $0$-surgeries on $K$ and $Q(K)$ are homology cobordant for any knot $K$, while there exist knots for which $\tau(K) \ne \tau(Q(K))$.
+The operator $Q$ also appears in work of Cochran, Franklin, Hedden, and Horn \cite{CochranFranklinHeddenHorn}, who used it to give the first known examples of non-concordant knots whose $0$-surgeries are homology cobordant rel meridians.
+Specifically, they showed that the $0$-surgeries on $K$ and $Q(K)$ are homology cobordant rel meridians for any knot $K$, while there exist knots for which $\tau(K) \ne \tau(Q(K))$.
 Ray \cite{RayIterates} extended this argument to show that for such knots, all of the iterates $Q^n(K)$ $(n \in \N)$ are distinct in concordance.
 The formula for $\tau(Q(K))$ given above confirms and strengthens both of these results.
 (See Remark \ref{rmk:CFHH} for more details.)